paholg/dimensioned-examples/src/no-units.md

-todo: introduction
+# Hard sphere fluid Monte Carlo simulation with no units.
+---

-Not used for the simulation itself, but we want to save to file at fixed intervals and to know how long we've been running the simulation for.
+Not used for the simulation itself, but we want to save to file at fixed intervals and to know for how long we've been running the simulation.

 ```rust
 extern crate time;